Peter Dinklage: Works and accolades

 According to the review aggregator site Rotten Tomatoes, Dinklage's most critically acclaimed films are Living in Oblivion (1995), The Station Agent (2003), Lassie (2005), X-Men: Days of Future Past (2014), and Three Billboards Outside Ebbing, Missouri (2017).

-Dinklage won a Golden Globe Award and a Screen Actor Guild Award for his performance in Game of Thrones.
+Dinklage won a Golden Globe Award and a Screen Actors Guild Award for his performance in Game of Thrones.
 He has also won four Primetime Emmy Awards: Outstanding Supporting Actor in a Drama Series for the same role.
 He is also the only member of the cast to receive a Primetime Emmy.
-Dinklage has been nominated for the Screen Actors Guild Award for Outstanding Performance by a Male Actor each year from 2013 to 2017.
+Dinklage has been nominated for the Screen Actors Guild Award for Outstanding Performance by a Male Actor each year from 2014 to 2017.
 He has also been nominated for Critics' Choice Television Award for Best Supporting Actor three times, in 2012, 2016 and 2017.
-As of 2024, Dinklage has won twelve awards from 58 nominations.
-He has been nominated for eight Primetime Emmy Awards and 15 Screen Actor Guild Awards, winning four Primetime Emmy Awards, two Screen Actors Guild Award and a Golden Globe Award.
+As of 2024, Dinklage has won thirty-two awards from seventy-six nominations.
+He has been nominated for nine Primetime Emmy Awards and sixteen Screen Actors Guild Awards, winning four Primetime Emmy Awards, two Screen Actors Guild Awards and a Golden Globe Award.